carbon-design-system/design-system-website/src/content/style/iconography/contribution.md

 7. Click `Make Exportable` at the bottom of the right toolbar in Sketch.
 8. In the `Export` widget select SVG in the format dropdown.
 9. Click `Export 'Artboard-Name'`.
-10. Name icon with the `#name--modifier` convention. (ex. copy.svg, copy--code.svg, add.svg, add--outline.svg).
+10. Name icon with the `#name--modifier` convention. (ex. copy.svg, copy--glyph.svg, add.svg, add--glyph.svg).

 ![export icons from Sketch](images/icon-contribution-1.png)
 _Example: This is what a Sketch artboard should look like before SVG export_

 ### How to export SVGs from Adobe Illustrator
-1. Draw a 32 x 32 pixel stand-alone artboard.
+1. Draw an artboard that is the same size as your icon (at least one side should be 24px or 16px exactly).
+The artboard should hug the edges of the icon.
-2. Place icon in the pixel perfect center of the artboard.
+2. Place the icon squarely on the artboard making sure its aligned to the pixel grid.
 3. Expand all strokes `(Object > Expand)`.
 4. Select all overlapping shapes and click the Unite icon in the Pathfinder panel, to merge all of the shapes together.
 5. Make sure the icon is at `#000000` and has no additional styling.